Weights & Strength

 This exercise will target your gastrocnemius, which means you should use heavier weights and repeat them less.

-• Stand on a raised surface, so your heels are off the ground and keep your legs straight.
+• Stand on a raised surface so your heels are off the ground, and keep your legs straight.
 You can hold onto something for support.

-• Lower your heels, so your calves are fully stretched.
+• Lower your heels so your calves are fully stretched.

 • Repeat 8-10 times and do 4 sets.

-You can also do Standing Calf Raises on a flat surface while holding a lightweight in each hand.
+You can also do Standing Calf Raises on a flat surface while holding a light weight in each hand.

 Seated Calf Raises